 For more information on conserving family lands with GPMCT, call the Executive Director at 207 469-6929 or e-mail firstname.lastname@example.org.

-Visit our friends at Maine Coast Heritage Trust for some wonderful conservation information as well.
+Visit our friends at Maine Coast Heritage Trust for useful conservation information as well.